wing5wong/artisan-whs-static/source/_news/2021-03-03_whs-visual-arts-alumni-stefanie-mcknight.md

 ***What advice would you give to our current arts students?***

 Be smart about your choices.
 Studying art/design/fashion is more than fine but make it actionable.
 Combine your studies with business studies or something that makes you more than just an artist but a creative business practitioner.
 And do art for yourself – I never went into my studies wanting the best marks, rather I wanted to feel satisfied that I learned something new and that I did it my way.

+*STEFANIE MCKNIGHT
+WHS ALUMNI, 2003-2007*